 Cusco can be deemed expensive by some travelers, especially if you’ve just paid for one of the many hikes or treks of its surroundings.
 However, it can be easily enjoyed on a budget if you shop around for where you eat, as well as when you eat it, and also take advantage of some of the free things on offer in the city.

 Check out Iglesia La Companía de Jesús

 While most visitors to Cusco will go straight towards the main cathedral, Iglesia La Companía de Jesús often gets overlooked.
-Dating from the 16th century this is arguable the most impressive religious building in Cusco with its colonial Baroque architecture, some of the best in the Americas.
-It’s also home to some very impressive pieces of art so you’ll get an impressive religious building and art museum in one and it’s all for free too.
+Dating from the 16th century this is arguably the most impressive religious building in Cusco with its colonial Baroque architecture, some of the best in the Americas.
+It’s also home to some very impressive pieces of art so you’ll get an impressive religious building

 See the '12 Cornered Stone'

-In Cusco you can still find the ancient Inca Walls and there’s a particularly popular point to visit called the ’12 Cornered Stone’.
-Here you will find many travellers taking photos of this stone as it’s an engineering marvel – you won’t even fit a blade of grass between the stones.
+In Cusco, you can still find the ancient Inca Walls and there’s a particularly popular point to visit called the ’12 Cornered Stone’.
+Here you will find many travelers taking photos of this stone as it’s an engineering marvel – you won’t even fit a blade of grass between the stones.
 Another great free attraction in Cusco worth checking out.

-From Plaza de Armas, make your way up to the top of the steep hill to the San Blas neighbourhood.
+From Plaza de Armas, make your way up to the top of the steep hill to the San Blas neighborhood.
 Here you will find Cusco’s more bohemian-type citizens.
 There are some great cafes and restaurants around its focal point Plaza San Blas and they tend to be quieter and less touristy than around the rest of the city.
-Definitely a neighbourhood worth exploring.
+Definitely a neighborhood worth exploring.